quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 # Disabling the Spin Bit

-Implementation SHOULD allow users to disable the spin-bit either globally, or on a per-connection basis.
+Implementations SHOULD allow users to disable the spin bit either globally, or on a per-connection basis.
 Even when the spin-bit is not disabled by the user, implementations SHOULD disable the spin-bit on a randomly chosen fraction of connections.
 The random process SHOULD be designed so that